How to Explain Gaps in Employment

-Especially in light of the Covid-19 pandemic, gaps in employment are exceedingly common.
+Especially in light of the COVID-19 pandemic, gaps in employment are now quite common and understandable.
 That said, it’s still important to prepare to explain them to prospective employers as early in the application process as your resume and cover letter submission.
-Behavioral Health Jobs has put together some foundational tips for how to talk about gaps in employment.
-For information on popular behavioral health jobs in your area, call [Direct], reach out online, or peruse our quality job postings resources.
+Behavioral Health Jobs has put together some interview tips for how to talk about gaps in employment.
+To find popular behavioral health jobs in your area, use our job posting resources.

 Tips and Tricks for Explaining Gaps in Your Resume